muratk3n/thirdwave/en/tweets/2020/week5.md

 😁 Good one

-(There are discussios around fishing rights btw UK and EU)
+(There are discussions around fishing rights btw UK and EU)

 "Fish are chips in post-Brexit trade bargaining"